 E-Scooters, DUIs and Alcohol Consumption in Germany

-There have been a number of alcohol-related issues concerning E-Scooters since their arrival in Germany.
-This has been especially the case with this year’s Oktoberfest celebrations where reports of hundreds of attendees getting caught and charged with driving under alcohol influence have emerged.
+There have been several alcohol-related issues concerning E-Scooters since their arrival in Germany.
+This has been especially the case with this year’s Oktoberfest celebrations, where reports of hundreds of attendees getting caught and charged with driving under alcohol influence have emerged.
 This has resulted in many people losing their driving licenses and facing driving suspensions.
-The police in Munich intervened in several cases to prevent people from using the vehicles while they were clearly after consuming alcohol.
+The police in Munich intervened in several cases to prevent people from using the vehicles while they were clearly consuming alcohol.

-All this relates to the fact that E-Scooters are recognised in the law as akin to motor vehicles.
+All this relates to E-Scooters being recognised by the law as akin to motor vehicles.
 They are not viewed as toys or even in the same light as bikes.
 This has an impact when it comes to consuming alcohol.
-Therefore, when it comes to E-Scooters it is worth considering the legal limits of alcohol consumption
+Therefore, when it comes to E-Scooters, it is worth considering the legal limits of alcohol consumption.

 Alcohol Limits for E-Scooter

-When it comes to driving motor vehicles, such as cars in Germany the legal blood-alcohol limit is 0.5 mg of alcohol per mm of blood.
-This is the equivalent roughly of two small beers for an average-sized man.
-However, it is worth bearing in mind that this is the amount reserved for experienced drivers over the age of 21 and driving in a private (non-commercial) context.
-When it comes to inexperienced drivers ( those with less than two years’ experience), young drivers (under the age of 21), commercial/professional drivers (taxi-drivers, bus drivers etc.) the limit is held at 0.0mg of alcohol per mm.
+When it comes to driving motor vehicles, such as cars in Germany, the legal blood-alcohol limit is 0.5 mg of alcohol per mm of blood.
+This is the equivalent of roughly two small beers for an average-sized man.
+However, it is worth noting that this is the amount reserved for experienced drivers over the age of 21 and driving in a private (non-commercial) context.
+When it comes to inexperienced drivers ( those with less than two years experience), young drivers (under the age of 21), and commercial/professional drivers (taxi drivers, bus drivers, etc.), the limit is held at 0.0mg of alcohol per mm.

 Sanctions for Riding an E-Scooter Under the Influence of Alcohol (DUI)